eclipse-che/che-docs/src/main/_docs/artik-ide-plugin/artik-start-mac.md

 # 10. Troubleshooting
 If you experience problems, please file an issue on the [Eclipse Che GitHub page](https://github.com/eclipse/che/issues) where Che and ARTIK engineers can help you.
-# 11. Contribute to the ARTIK IDE
-* **Build From Source**: We love that idea.
-Che is a multi-module project, so you can build all of it, or just some of it.
-Start in the /assembly/assembly-main/ repository for the fastest build.
-We maintain build instructions on the [ARTIK IDE GitHub repository](https://github.com/codenvy/artik-ide).